Federal Identification System

 - Additional Targeted Support

 For a summary of the federal accountability system, please refer to the ESSA Accountability Overview.
 For specifics on the calculations and business rules applied, please refer to the Business Rules Brief.
 For specifics on the identification process and the associated improvement requirements for identified schools, details are provided in the state’s proposed ESSA plan.

 ESSA Accountability Reporting

-The preliminary federal identifications (ESSA and IDEA), expected to be released in December 2018, coincide with the launch of our newly coordinated improvement supports for schools and districts.
+The joint federal identification (ESSA and IDEA) process coincide with the launch of our newly coordinated improvement supports for schools and districts.
 The newly coordinated statewide supports will be available to all schools and districts whether they are identified or not.
 By definition, the ESSA accountability system identifies a portion of schools.
 But because all schools have achievement gaps, the statewide system of support is available to all schools and districts in Wisconsin.
 Our intent is to make the school improvement process not only more manageable, but also more impactful, regardless of federal identifications.

 - The ESSA Accountability Overview summarizes the basics of the federal identification system, as well as DPI's approach to reporting and supporting schools throughout the state.